paulojqferreira/mavo-data/edx.md

 * Eye contact
 * Theory in context
 * Targeted text to keep focus
 * Who are you talking too?
-Tals to people you usually don't
+Tals to people who you usually don't
 * Horizontal cohosr interaction
 * Drop the concept
 * Use comparasions: team A did this, team B did that.
 Is more easy to understand.